Zack Short Player Props: Tigers vs. Mets

 Mets Pitching Rankings (2022)

-- Lucchesi (1-0) takes the mound for the Mets to make his third start of the season.
+- Verlander will start for the Mets, his first of the season.

-- In his most recent time out on Thursday, the lefty tossed 5 1/3 innings against the Washington Nationals, allowing three earned runs while surrendering five hits.
+- The 40-year-old righty started and threw five innings when he last appeared Friday, Nov.
+4 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.